mathaim/GRE.project/README.md

 ```

-# 2. RACE AND BIO SCIENCES
+# 2. Race and Biological Sciences

 ## Keeping First Year Only and Aggregating by Race
 ```{r}